dickwolff/Growatt-to-PVOutput/README.md

 This service allows you to export data from the Growatt Server to PVOutput, while also adding temperature data to the status.

+This service retrieves data from Growatt's API, instead of bridging your Growatt logger to post data to a local device.

 I copied the sources from [Ealse.Growatt.Api](https://github.com/ealse/GrowattApi) and modified the `DeviceStatus` property on the `Device` class, changing the type from `int` to `string`.
 This caused an serialization error while retrieving data.

 # Run in Docker